alumet-dev/alumet/plugins/amd-gpu/README.md

 # AMD GPU plugin

 Allows to measure AMD GPU hardware metrics with the ROCm software and `amdsmi` library.
-The new `plugin-amdgpu` currently allows you to detect AMD architecture-based GPUs installed on a machine, and collect the following metrics on each of them :
+The new `plugin-amdgpu` currently allows you to detect AMD architecture-based GPUs installed on a machine, and collect the following metrics on each of them.

+**WARNING**: Due to the not truly thread safely behavior of the current `amdsmi` library, all GPUs are collected and polled by the same source.

 ## Requirements